Shahrayar123/Python-Projects/README.md

 # Python-Projects
-## basic
+## Basic
-### good for beginners
+### Good for beginners

-### basics python projects for beginners , include miscellaneous games like Tic-Tac-Toe , Hangman game,Turtle crossing Capstone Game
+### Basics python projects for beginners , include miscellaneous games like
+    -Tic-Tac-Toe
+    - Hangman game
+    - Turtle crossing Capstone Game
-A student  management system is also available. you can also schedule Whatsapp messages by using one of the projects in this repository.
+A student  management system is also available.
+You can also schedule Whatsapp messages by using one of the projects in this repository.